Scotte vs Orvis — photo vests of interest

 Longevity aside, the key problem in urban zones is looking like a walking camera store.
 There’s no way I can be incognito.
 More than once, upon spotting my vest and Tilley safari-type hat, someone began to hum the Indiana Jones theme song.
 Sometimes it’s beneficial to look like a pro, other times not.

 The ozone layer is thinner everywhere now, dangerously so at high altitudes and the polar regions.
+This can affect your eyes.
 As a travel photographer, I’ve learned to take care of my health.

 The Scotte is made of lightweight wrinkle/stain/waterproof resistant high tech washable material which in terms of feel and appearance puts the basic cotton Orvis vest to shame.
 But that’s not the end of the story.